RowanTL/pyshgp/README.md

 - There is a huge bug with NaN breaking everything at the moment.
 - Add sliding window.

-## NaN bug
+### NaN bug

-THe problem is due to math.inf operations generating NaN values.
+The problem is due to math.inf operations generating NaN values.
 There are a few operations that cause NaN values to be generated:

 1. math.inf - math.inf